 - Social outings can oftentimes be pricey.
 This can be discouraging, especially if you’re trying hard to save up or you’d rather spend our money on different things.

-If you end up staying in, be at peace with your decision but remember not to make it a fixed habit.
+If you choose to stay home, be at peace with your decision, but avoid making it a constant habit.

 Ultimately, there’s no one-size-fits-all answer to whether you should attend social events.
 The key is to be honest with yourself and confront your discomfort when necessary, allowing you to make the best decisions for your well-being and personal growth.

 4. What if I have social anxiety and struggle to attend any events?

 Consider seeking professional help from a therapist or counselor to work through your social anxiety.
 They can help you develop strategies for managing anxiety and gradually increasing your comfort in social situations.
 In the meantime, try attending smaller events with trusted friends to build your confidence.

 2. Should I force myself to go to events even if I don’t feel like it?